shullander/Titanic-Passengers-Data/README.md

 - The repository also contains instructions on using Python and Pandas in the [Python Notebook](TitanicSurvival.ipynb) to create subsets and learn more about your data.
 These techniques and strategies can be applied to other datasets as well.

 ## Visualization
-The bar graph below shows the rates of survivals and deaths grouped by class.
+- The bar graph below shows the rates of survivals and deaths grouped by class.
+- The data used in this graph was collected through the process described and demonstrated in this [Python Notebook](TitanicSurvival.ipynb).

 ![alt-text](survival-by-class.png)